What is the Best Chatbot AI?

 The best chatbot AI is whatever AI the chatbot needs so it can satisfy the user.
 This includes *shock* no AI at all.

 Wait, the best chatbot AI is no AI at all; you wot bruv?

 Yes, chatbots exist for a single purpose, to deliver seamless and natural communication between humans and machines.

 If it involves non-AI interactions like giving a user a button to click or selection of images to choose from, then the chatbot should do it.

-The Shopify Messenger chatbot works with buttons... and buttons only.
+The Spotify chatbot works with buttons... and buttons only.